Bear hunting: North America

 Between 1850 and 1920 grizzly bear were eliminated from 95% of their original range, with extirpation occurring earliest on the Great Plains and later in remote mountainous areas.
 Unregulated killing of bear continued in most places through the 1950s and resulted in a further 52% decline in their range between 1920 and 1970.
 Grizzly bear managed to survive this last period of hunting only in remote wilderness areas larger than 26,000 km^{2} (10,000 mi^{2}).
 Overall, grizzly bear were eliminated from 98% of their original range in the contiguous United States during a 100-year period.

 Prior to Anglo-American colonization in 1820, black bear were widely distributed throughout all major eco-regions in Texas.
 The supply of both meat and fat lasted about a century after the first Anglo-American settlers arrived.
 However, after their value for grease and food had decreased, black bear continued to be pursued and killed for their trophy value.
 Black bear in East Texas were seriously reduced to scattered remnant populations or eliminated altogether in many areas largely as a result of indiscriminate and unregulated hunting by the time the first organized survey of mammals took place from 1890 to 1904.
 The last native East Texas black bear is believed to have been killed in the 1950s.

 Methods

-Bear are hard to hunt, as they generally live in dense forests or thick brush.
+Bears are hard to hunt, as they generally live in dense forests or thick brush.
 They are, however, easy to trap.
-Where they are hunted frequently, bear become purely nocturnal.
+Where they are hunted frequently, bears become purely nocturnal.

 Once a general area is identified, a bear hunt usually begins by looking for claw marks on trees.
 Scores in bear hunts are based on the width and length of the skull.